cseid2001/ssh-honeypot-project/README.md

 ## **Attacker Behavior & Investigation**

-The honeypot has been running for one week (currently on day 4), capturing live attack data.
+The honeypot has been running for one week capturing live attack data.
 In this section, I will investigate specific IP addresses, analyze command sequences, and attempt to infer attacker intent based on behavior.

 ### 134.209.120.69

-According to abuseipd.com, this is a known malicious ip with over 100 reports.
-They seem to be leveraging the cloud as the IP is a digital ocean IP which makes me believe that they are running out of the Digital Ocean cloud.
+According to abuseipd.com, this is a know malicious ip with over 14,000 reports.
+They seem to be leveraging the cloud as the IP is a digital ocean IP which makes me believe that they are running out of the Digital Ocean cloud or utilizing a private VPN running on Digital Ocean.
 This attack most likely came from a bot considering the speed of the commands entered and the fact that I can find this attack replicated online.

 The bot ran multiple commands that:
 - Attempted to identify whether the system was a **router**, **SMS server**, or **crypto mining node**
 - Searched for pre-existing malware or mining processes